 “Whatever Tony is?”
 She smirked, giving his hair a quick pull.

 “Good.”
 She tugged again, pulling some of his hair out this time.
 She wrapped it around one of her fingers before moving away from him.

-“Tony’s getting to get lucky tonight.”
+“Tony’s getting lucky tonight.”

-“Oh yeah.”
+“Oh yeah?”
 Not in this life time.
 She ran her tongue over her lips.
 “Be right back Tony.”
 She waved to him with a finger.

-Finally.
 In the stall, she opened her small purse and pulled out one of the talismans.
 She twisted ‘The’ Tony’s hair around the talisman; chanting a binding spell to prevent Tony from using his stolen power; then bent it to discharge the spell.
 Please worked, she begged silently.
-Any other time she’d use own blood instead of a surrogate to activate them, but she was banned from practicing it.
+Any other time she’d use own blood instead of a surrogate to activate them, but she was banned from practicing blood magic.

 “Hey ladies, why don’t you let Carmen here sit next to Tony.”
 His smile looked blue as the black lights bounced of his teeth.
 They hemmed and hawed.
 “Don’t worry there’s enough of Tony to go around.”

 He rolled the ice around in his glass.
 “You could say that.”
 He took a drink and sat it down.
-“Tony thinks you got amazing eyes and your skin.”
+“Tony thinks you got amazing eyes and skin.”
 He ran his fingers up and down her arm.
-“It’s like almost like you’ve been dipped in glitter.
+“It’s like you’ve been dipped in glitter.
 Tony wants to know the color of your eyes.”

 “I get that a lot.”
 She twirled her hair around her finger.
 “Wanna get out here?
 Maybe spend a little alone time together.”

 The women moaned with disappointment, giving Carmen heated looks.
-He put his arm around her waist as she slid her hand into his back pocket, slipping in the talisman in and patted his behind.
+He put his arm around her waist as she slid his hand into his back pocket, slipping in the talisman in and patted his behind.
 She prayed it would work.